sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/basestore.md

 1. Higher cohesion and better understandability/maintainability of each store
 1. Better code isolation between teams/features (repo store vs codeintel store)
-1. We target more than one physical database instance (codeintel/codeinsights dbs are separate)
+1. We target more than one physical database instance (main app / codeintel / codeinsights DBs are separate)

 This creates a new problem around two stores _interacting_ when more than one store is required in a single code path.
 Stores should enable a way to borrow the underlying handle of another store instance so that they can operate within the same transaction context.